wsdjeg/notify.nvim/README.md

 # notify.nvim

-`notify.nvim` is an notification framework plugin for neovim, which is detached from [spacevim notify API](https://spacevim.org/api/notify/).
+`notify.nvim` is an notification framework plugin for neovim.

 <!-- vim-markdown-toc GFM -->